binerogroup/documentation/networking/load-balancer/layer7-policies/cloud-management-portal.rst

 We recommend first reading our :doc:`guide <index>` on layer 7 policies to get a better understanding of how they work.

-To create a layer 7 policy using the :doc:`cloud management portal </getting-started/managing-your-cloud/cloud-management-portal>`, follow these steps:
+To create a layer 7 policy by using the
+:doc:`cloud management portal </getting-started/managing-your-cloud/cloud-management-portal>`

 - Press **Networking** and then **Load balancers** in the sidebar menu.